 Thumbnail has one very important role – it encourages you to click on the play button.
 You have to make sure that your thumbnail is compelling, special, and represents the spirit of your video.
 It is together with your headline the only chance how to persuade viewers within seconds to choose your video over the other thousands which are flooding the news feed.
 We wrote a longer post about this here.

 Bad thumbnails don’t attract viewers because they’re either not pretty, the quality of the image is not high or there is too much going on in the picture.

-These, however are interesting!
-Both have nice colors, good quality, and tell you exactly what you’ll see in the video.
+These, however, are interesting!
+Both have nice colours, good quality, and tell you exactly what you’ll see in the video.
 To have an image without captions is also okay as long as it’s pleasant to look at.